MitocGroup/www/views/blog/posts/2016/02/building-scalable-web-apps-with-aws-lambda-and-home-grown-serverless-web-framework.md

   <div class="center img-description">Todo.json — the schema file that defines the table name and the primary key / everything else is optional</div>
 </div>

-Since we’re using a NoSQL database like Amazon DynamoDB, the only piece of information that the database library from DEEP Framework cares about is the table name and the primary key.
-Everything else is handled by the library itself, as long as it’s in json format.
+Since we're using a NoSQL database like Amazon DynamoDB, the only piece of information that the database library from DEEP Framework cares about is the table name and the primary key.
+Everything else is handled by the library itself, as long as it's in json format.

 #### Enforcing Security

 The beauty of cloud-native approach is that security comes by design.
 When we deploy todo app, _deepify_ automatically identifies the web services involved in the process and creates corresponding security roles.
 On backend and database tiers these roles are transposed into AWS IAM roles, while on frontend tier we automatically compile them and expose in the UI as Access Control Lists (also known as ACLs).
-Let’s see some examples:
+Let's see some examples:

 ```json
 {